bobbicodes/advent-2016/README.md

     aaaaa-bbb-z-y-x-123[abxyz]

 The key is made of one or more strings of letters separated with hyphens.
-The id is a string of numbers, and the checksum is a string of letters in brackets:
+The id is a string of numbers, and the checksum is a string of letters in brackets.
+This is how we represent that in EBNF notation...
+In Clojure!:

     (def room-parser
       (insta/parser